 FCD sales in 2005, increased by \$53.4 million, or 6.4%, excluding currency effects of approximately \$2 million, as compared with 2004.
 The recovery of major valve markets that began in 2004 strengthened as 2005 progressed and drove sales increases to our process and power valve customers.
 Sales performance in 2005 reflects an increase in sales volume, improvement in worldwide power markets and U.S. chemical markets.
 Sales in 2005 also reflect improvement in the Asian and Russian markets.
 Of the \$894.3 million of sales in 2005, approximately 38% were general industry sales, 32% were sales to chemical companies, 15% were oil and gas industry sales and 15% were sales to power industry customers.
-Sales in 2004 increased by \$37.6 million, or 5.0%, excluding currency benefits of approximately \$43 million, as compared with 2003.
+Sales in 2003.
 The increase is primarily attributable to many of the major valve markets beginning to recover from several years of decline.
 Increased customer demand for valve products and services in the power, chemical and general industrial markets helped drive the 2004 sales increases.
-Of the \$838.7 million of sales in 2004, approximately 43% were general industry sales, 26% were sales to chemical companies, 16% were oil and gas industry sales and 15% were sales to power industry customers.
+Of the \$838.7 million of sales in 2004, approximately 43% were general industry sales, 26% were sales to chemical companies, 16% were oil and gas industry sales and 15% were sales to power industry sales increases and general industry sales, 26% were sales to chemical companies, 16% were oil and gas industry sales and 15% were sales to power industry sales and 15% were sales to power sales to chemical set of the sales increases in 2004 sales increases.

 Gross profit margin of 31.9% in 2005 increased as compared with 2004.
 The increase is due to our efforts to continuously monitor inventory levels, coupled with successful management of aged inventory, which resulted in a charge to cost of sales to increase the reserve for obsolete and slow moving inventory of \$3.7 million in 2005, which was significantly lower as compared with the \$14.1 million charge recorded in 2004.
 Further, the aforementioned volume and sales price increases with a more favorable mix of aftermarket sales, which typically have a higher margin, positively impacted gross profit margin.
 Gross profit margin of 30.1% in 2004 decreased as compared with 2003.
-This resulted primarily from a \$14.1 million charge to cost of sales for the increase in the reserve for obsolete and slow moving inventory, which resulted when a comparatively large portion of inventory purchased in our acquisition of IFC in 2002 did not sell at anticipated rates, thus triggering recognition of additional obsolescence reserves.
+This resulted primarily from a \$14.1 million charge to cost of sales for the increase in the reserve for obsolete and slow moving inventory purchased in our acquisition of IFC in 2002 did not sell at anticipated rates, thus triggering recognition of additional obsolescence reserves.